scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

-When it comes to comparing JVM-HotSpot and GraalVM-native executions, it is often hard to decide on application's architecture and technology to test and even what to measure.
+When it comes to comparing JVM-HotSpot and GraalVM-native executions, it is often hard to decide on the application's architecture and technology to test and even what to measure.

 Recently I came across an interesting training course about [containers and orchestration](https://github.com/jpetazzo/container.training){:target="_blank" rel="noopener noreferrer nofollow"} written by Jérôme Petazzoni.
 He uses a bunch of interacting Python and Ruby apps encapsulated in Docker containers.
 They act as